petros-d/docs/docs/runtime-release-notes.md

 ### Bug fixes

-- Fixed an issue where users couldn't reach Airflow via the REST API
+- Fixed an issue where requests to Airflow's REST API with a temporary authentication token failed- Fixed an issue where logging didn't work on locally running Airflow projects
-- Fixed an issue where logging didn't work on locally running Airflow projects
+- Fixed an issue introduced in Runtime 3.0.2 where `astro dev` commands in the Astronomer CLI did not execute correctly

 ## Astronomer Runtime 3.0.2